Amy Robsart: Life

 From December 1559 until her death, Amy Dudley lived at Cumnor Place, also sometimes known as Cumnor Hall, in the village of Cumnor in Berkshire (on the outskirts of Oxford, and now in Oxfordshire).
 The house, an altered 14th century monastic complex, was rented by a friend of the Dudleys and possible relative of Amy, Sir Anthony Forster.
 He lived there with his wife and Mrs. Odingsells and Mrs. Owen, relations of the house's owner.
-Lady Amy's chamber was a large, sumptuous upper story apartment, the best of the house, with a separate entrance and staircase leading up to it.
+Amy's chamber was a large, sumptuous upper story apartment, the best of the house, with a separate entrance and staircase leading up to it.
 At the house's rear there were a terrace garden, a pond, and a deer park.
 Amy Dudley received the proceeds of the Robsart estate directly into her hands and largely paid for her own household, which comprised about 10 servants.
 She regularly ordered dresses and finery as accounts and a letter from her of as late as 24 August 1560 show.
 She also received presents from her husband.
 No picture of her is known to have survived, though according to the Imperial ambassador Caspar Breuner, writing in 1559, she was "a very beautiful wife".